Our People

 Gregory Amorelli

-Greg Amorelli is a dedicated Strength and Conditioning Specialist and Tactical Performance Coach with over 18 years of experience in exercise science, human performance, and coaching.
-A Master’s graduate in Exercise Science and Health Promotions, with an emphasis on Tactical Strength and Conditioning, Coach Greg has a unique blend of academic expertise and practical experience, having worked with athletes, first responders, and tactical professionals.
+Greg Amorelli is a dedicated Strength and Conditioning Specialist and Tactical Performance Coach with over 20 years of experience in exercise science, human performance, and coaching.
+A Master’s graduate in Exercise Science and Health Promotions, with an emphasis on Tactical Strength and Conditioning, and currently working on his Doctoral degree, Coach Greg has a unique blend of academic expertise and practical experience, having worked with athletes, first responders, and tactical professionals.
 His coaching career spans diverse roles, from coaching youth sports teams to preparing individuals for the rigorous demands of military Special Operations selection.
-With 15 years of military service, including 6 years in Naval Special Operations and 9 years in the Army infantry, Coach Greg has firsthand experience in the physical and mental challenges faced by tactical athletes.
+With 16 years of military service, including 6 years in Naval Special Operations and 9 years in the Army infantry, Coach Greg has firsthand experience in the physical and mental challenges faced by tactical athletes.
 Currently serving as a Civil Affairs Officer in the Army Reserves, he continues to apply his tactical knowledge as a Tactical Specialist for the NSCA Oregon Board of Advisors and an Teaching Assistant for PennWest University’s Tactical Strength and Conditioning Program.
 Passionate about optimizing human performance, Coach Greg has led initiatives such as developing the Health and Wellness Program for the Lane County Sheriff’s Office, supporting over 320 deputies and staff.
 His mission is to help individuals achieve their highest potential through evidence-based training, education, and holistic wellness strategies.

 Alyssa Olsen